-There are several things you can do to improve your general health whilst you are waiting for your appointment;
+There are several things you can do to help your condition whilst you are waiting for your procedure;

 Stop Smoking

 Stopping smoking is probably the single biggest favour you can do your body, and while it may not be easy, there is a lot of support to help you.
 You can find out about local NHS services by phoning free on 0300 123 1044.
 You're far more likely to quit successfully by using a combination of support and smoking cessation aids, so why not make an appointment with a local pharmacist to take the first step.